Neuil09/Neuil09/README.md

 - 💞️ I’m looking to collaborate on any coding project that could make me learn something new
 - 📫 How to reach me "assanfrepel09@outlook.com"
 - 😄 Pronouns: He/Him/Her
-- ⚡ Fun fact: I sing 😁.
-I tryna mix music and computing (coding, programming), that's weird, that's my world!
+- ⚡ Fun fact: I sing, I rap, I like reading and tripping, I'm fun, not gonna say mad but fun, 😁.
+I tryna mix them all and that's quite weird, but that's my world!

 <!---
 Neuil09/Neuil09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.